nDspec: a new Python library for modelling multi-dimensional datasets in X-ray astronomy

 In practice, Eq.\ref{eq:linear_irf} is rarely computed explicitly due to the computational cost involved in performing a convolution, and the need to average over the noise process driving the variability.
 Instead, it is convenient to invoke the convolution theorem, which states that a convolution in the time domain corresponds to a (computationally trivial) product in the Fourier domain.
-The Fourier transform of Eq.\ref{eq:linear_irf} then is:
+The Fourier transform of Eq.\ref{eq:linear_irf} then is

-$G(E,\nu)$ is the Fourier transform of $g(E,t)$, and is referred to as the transfer function. $S(\nu)$ is the Fourier transform of $s(t)$.
-From $F(E,\nu)$, one can calculate the cross spectrum $C(E,\nu)$ (averaged over many realizations of the noise process, \citealt{Uttley14}) between any given energy band $E$ and a reference band $E_{ref}$:

-$S^{2}(\nu)$ is, by definition, the power spectrum of whatever mechanism is responsible for driving the variability $P(\nu)$.
-Note that the only energy dependence of the cross spectrum (and therefore its derived products, such as lag spectra) is encoded in the transfer function $G(E,\nu)$; $P(\nu)$ only acts as a frequency-dependent weighting term. \textsc{nDspec} supports models for the impulse response $g(E,t)$, the transfer function $S(E,\nu)$, or the cross spectrum $C(E,\nu)$; the latter case allows users to use models that do not make use of the impulse response formalism.
+where $G(E,\nu)$ is the Fourier transform of $g(E,t)$, and is referred to as the transfer function; $S(\nu)$ is the Fourier transform of $s(t)$.
+From $F(E,\nu)$, one can calculate the cross spectrum $C(E,\nu)$ (averaged over many realisations of the noise process, \citealt{Uttley14}) between any given energy band $E$ and a reference band $E_{ref}$, where $S^{2}(\nu)$ is, by definition, the power spectrum of whatever mechanism is responsible for driving the variability $P(\nu)$.
+Note that the only energy dependence of the cross spectrum (and therefore its derived products, such as lag spectra) is encoded in the transfer function $G(E,\nu)$; $P(\nu)$ only acts as a frequency-dependent weighting term. \textsc{nDspec} supports two-dimensional models for the impulse response $g(E,t)$, the transfer function $S(E,\nu)$, or the cross spectrum $C(E,\nu)$; the latter case allows users to use models that do not make use of the impulse response formalism.

 Regardless of the model type, the \texttt{CrossSpectrum} class includes methods to compute both $G(E,\nu)$ and $C(E,\nu)$, and to convert the latter into lags alone, or a full cross spectrum in either Cartesian or polar coordinates, expressed as a function of either frequency or energy.
 In the case of energy-dependent products, the code averages over Fourier frequency identically to \cite{Mastroserio20}.
 We note that the assumption of linearity implies that the intrinsic coherence is unity at every Fourier frequency and energy, and higher order Fourier products (such as the bi-spectrum or cross-bi-spectrum) are zero.
-This is not the case when higher order terms in the Taylor expansion are not negligible.
+This is not the case when higher order terms in the Taylor expansion are not negligible \citep{Hardin86,bendat2010}.
 A full treatment of non-linear impulse response functions is beyond the scope of this paper.